MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-dash-kpi-summary.md

 The unresolved cases by age chart shows the relative number of support cases for the specified time period by how many days ago they were created.

-## Top case volume impactors chart
+## Top case volume impactors chart  (AI Insights)

 ![Top case volume impactors chart](media/ai-csi-top-case-volume.png)

-The top case volume impactors chart uses artificial intelligence technology to group related customer support cases as support *topics*, and then display the topics in order of volume over the specified time period, showing both the percent of total volume and number of cases for each topic.
+The top case volume impactors chart uses artificial intelligence technology to group related support cases as support topics, and then display the topics in order of volume over the specified time period, showing both the percent of total volume and number of cases for each topic.

 To see additional information about each topic, right-click the topic name and select **Drillthrough** to display the Topic Details dashboard.
 For more information, see [Topic Details Dashboard](ai-csi-topic-details.md).

-## Top resolve time impactors chart
+## Top resolve time impactors chart  (AI Insights)

 ![Top resolve time impactors chart](media/ai-csi-top-resolve-time.png)